peerlibrary/peerlibrary/README.md

 have to put into your `settings.json` file.

 ### Troubleshooting ###
+If you are using a mac and are worried that you may have forgotten some dependencies then run the script checkdependencies.sh located in the peerlibrary folder.
+It checks for most of the dependencies required to run the application.

 Sometimes when installing dependencies, Meteor will throw the following error: